 Healcity Elite Plus

-- 1.This ion ionic detox foot bath machine with foot tub basin is really good for your home use, save $49 to buy the...
+- 1.This ionic detox foot bath machine with foot tub is really good for your home use, save $49 to buy the professional...

-- 2.The detox foot bath SPA machine has self-protected function.
+- 2.This detox foot spa machine has self-protected function.
 When it reaches the work current, the machine will stop...

 - 3.This foot detox machine has two rollers in the bottom, your foot can be in massager when you are detoxing.
 The...

 This foot bath also works as a massager, because it has two rollers on the bottom of the basin.
 It also works well as a detox foot bath, and it is easy to use.
 The foot bath includes everything you need to get started, and you will also get a one year warranty.
 Supposedly, the tub is white so that you can more clearly see the changing color of the water.